 Find some time to exercise and establish a regime.
-Get outside the house at least once and try to walk to strengthen your muscles.
+Get outside the house at least once and try to walk and strengthen your muscles.

-Your husband cannot be by your side all day.
-Hire help to do your household chores or even look after the baby for some time when you can get some sleep to beat the exertion.
+Hire help to do your household chores or even look after the baby for some time, while you get some sleep to beat the exertion.
 Reach out to family and friends to see if they can pitch in to take care of the baby.
 Any additional help is invaluable.

-With the excitement, the hustle and bustle of the new arrival, you may have well forgotten the other most important person – You!
-Taking ample rest, getting enough sleep, eating a nutritional diet after birth is as vital as looking after your baby.
+With the excitement and the hustle and bustle of the new arrival, you may have well forgotten the other most important person – You!
+Taking ample rest, getting enough sleep, and eating a nutritional diet after birth is as vital as looking after your baby.
 Only if you are fit can you get your little one to be fit too!

 Also read: 20 Common Postpartum Complications & Their Solutions